 We love time-honored wedding traditions, including thoughtfully choosing wedding gifts for parents.
-Whether it's a sweet memento, a frame, or a more substantial gift to thank them for their contribution, they've done so much to get you this far, so it's important to honor them in some way!
-Presenting the gifts, however, is a little tricky — after all, your wedding day will likely have a very tight timeline.
-There's also a very real chance that you'll have bride brain and totally forget on the day-of your ceremony.
+They've done so much to get you this far, so it's important to honor them in some way—whether it's a sweet memento, a frame, or a more substantial gift to thank them for their contribution.
+When you should give them their gifts, however, is a little tricky.
+After all, your wedding day will likely have a very tight timeline.
+There's also a chance, with everything going on, that you may just totally forget about them on the day of your wedding.

-For that reason, it's best to plan out when to give wedding gifts to your parents ahead of time so you're not scrambling to make time for the special moment on the big day.
-Here are a few times to consider honoring your parents for all they've done to help you arrive at this day.
+For that reason, it's best to plan out when to give wedding gifts to your parents, so you're not scrambling to make time for the special moment on the big day.
+Here are a few times to consider honoring your parents for all they've done for you.

 The Rehearsal Dinner